duy07t1k23cht/notebook/docs/blog/posts/interview/soft-skills-eval.md

         - Explain the steps you took to successfully complete the task.
         - Mention any resources or support you used to bridge the knowledge gap.
     !!! quote "Example Answer"
+        I'm okay with taking on a task without any prior experience, but I would need some time to get familiar with the relevant concepts.

-        Yes, I once had to take on a task that required skills in a programming language I hadn’t used before.
-I quickly familiarized myself with the basics by taking an online course and practicing with small projects.
-I also reached out to a colleague with experience in that language for guidance.
-By the end of the week, I was able to complete the task successfully and even gained a new skill.
+        For example, I once had to take on a task that required skills in a programming language I hadn’t used before.
+I started by taking an online basic course and practicing with small projects.
+Once I became familiar with the language, I began working on the task using tools like ChatGPT and Copilot to assist me.
+I was able to complete the task successfully and even gained some new skills in the process.

 ??? question "Tell me about when you gave negative feedback to a colleague?"
     !!! tip